Posts Tagged Santa Fe

 So this is something I never expected.
 A few years back I came into a used Nikon, not bad, kind of beat, and I took it on Vision Quest.
 Thought I’d take a few pictures, did so, in fact took a million, and then…

-Posted December 3rd, 2011 by & filed under New Thoughts from President Nolan, Top News.
+Posted December 3rd, 2011 by & filed under Reflections from President Nolan, Top News.

 I never intended to be a teacher.
 Did not have an interest, to tell you the truth.
 At least not a “classroom teacher.”
 And now that I am the president of the College, I should probably be spending my time on development and networking with the outer world in order to enhance Southwestern College’s visibility,…